Type 1 – Herpes Cold Sores and Treatment

-Denture Stomatitis and Treatment
+Type 3 – Denture Stomatitis and Treatment

-The condition is due to an overgrowth of candida, a fungus present in all mouths.
-So to treat thrush, start off by practicing good oral hygiene.
-That includes regular brushing and rinsing with a mouthwash.
+To treat candidiasis or thrush, start by practicing good oral hygiene, including regular brushing and rinsing with a mouthwash.
 If you wear dentures, be sure to clean them after meals.
 Soak them at night when they're not in your mouth.
 Smoking also encourages yeast growth in the mouth, so kick the habit for better oral health as well as overall health.